Statins: A Critical Appraisal

 Now, does that mean there is no place for statins?
 Not exactly.
 These are all population-based studies and statistics.
 They tell you nothing about any one particular individual.
 You.
 What are the other possible risk factors?
 What is the chance statins will actually benefit you?
 The precise answer is: we don’t know.
 That is why there has been a profusion of ever more sophisticated tests over the years as mentioned above.

 We are not focused on the essential benefit and mechanism of action of statins.
-They benefit you not by lowering LDL levels to 100, 80 or 60 (It gets more absorb each decade).
+They benefit you not by lowering LDL levels to 100, 80 or 60 (It gets more absurd each decade).
 Statins are anti-inflammatory.
 Remember, cardiovascular disease is an inflammatory process not a cholesterol problem.

 Examination of Statin Risks